psaikido/hugle.uk/content/suttas/mn/131-bhaddekaratta.md

 ---
-title: "MN 131 Bhaddekaratta Sutta: On the Better Way to Live Alone"
-bannerTitle: "Majjhima Nikāya"
-layout: default
-subnav: suttas-mn
+bannerTitle: Pali Canon Anthology
+title: Bhaddekarata
+type: suttas/mn
 ---

+#### MN 131 Bhaddekaratta Sutta: On the Better Way to Live Alone

 Do not pursue the past.
 Do not lose yourself in the future.